 A minimum GPA of 2.75 is required.
-Transcripts from all schools attended must be provided along with 3 letters of recommendation (see forms on website); we prefer 2 of the recommendations be from university professors.
+Transcripts from all schools attended must be provided along with 3 recommendation forms (see forms on website); we prefer one of the recommendations be from university professors.
 A resume and a one or two page letter of interest in CGMBS must accompany other application materials.